adri1197/DP_Image-Binary-Classification/README.md

 ## Neural Network
 ## Installation
 ### Requirements
 - I´m using [Google Colab](https://colab.research.google.com/) as my development environment.
-If you want to open the notebook, you have to been installed [Jupyter](https://jupyter.org/) in your system.
+If you want to open the notebook, you have to have installed [Jupyter](https://jupyter.org/) in your system.
 - OS: Windows 10 Home
 - Python 3.7.4 64-bits
 - OpenVino version 2019 R3.1